Find Pirate Treasure fast and easy. real treasure maps, pirate treasure

 you know, this treasure is for real.
 Besides, metal detectors are fun for

 the whole family, as you never know what you'll discover (think 'pieces of eight'),

 and who doesn't like wading in 80 degree water?

 Treasure, Pirates, Gold!!!
-It doesn't get any better than this!
+It doesn't get any better !

-Treasure hunting on these sites is legal but Florida Law say you have to
+Treasure hunting on these sites is legal but Florida Law says that you have to

 These directions have a starting point of